MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-row-level-security-onprem-ssas-tabular.md

 3. Once the gateway is correctly configured, you need to create a data source connection for your **Analysis Services** tabular instance.
 This article will help you with [adding a data source within the Power BI portal](service-gateway-enterprise-manage-ssas.md).

    ![](media/desktop-tutorial-row-level-security-onprem-ssas-tabular/pbi_gateway.png)
-4. With the previous step complete, the gateway is configured and ready interact with your on-premises **Analysis Services** data source.
+4. With the previous step complete, the gateway is configured and ready to interact with your on-premises **Analysis Services** data source.

 ## Task 4: Creating report based on analysis services tabular model using Power BI desktop
 1. Launch **Power BI Desktop** and select **Get Data > Database**.